What is EMDR Therapy?

 Is EMDR Therapy endorsed and recognised treatment?

 EMDR Therapy is an evidence-based treatment that is endorsed by the World Health Organisation and approved by Medicare Australia.
 It is provided by qualified mental health professionals who have undergone specialised training.
-Caroline is an Accredited EMDR Trainer and delivers basic and advanced EMDR training to therapists across Australia.
+I am an Accredited EMDR Trainer and deliver basic and advanced EMDR training to therapists across Australia.

 Pathways start connecting between the emotional part of the brain and the part of the brain that thinks logically.
 You are likely to start thinking differently about the memory, which leads to it having a much less negative impact on you.
 As you process a series of key memories or issues in EMDR Therapy over time, your trauma symptoms are likely to reduce, more positive ways of thinking will likely develop, and your responses and behaviour will likely start to change.
 These changes are profound and lasting, because you are addressing core issues on a deep level, rather than just managing your symptoms.

-How many treatments of EMDR Threapy are required?
+How many treatments of EMDR Therapy are required?

 EMDR Therapy is an 8-phase model of treatment that can take different lengths of time, depending on your particular circumstances.
 Some people require more preparation than others.
 Some memories resolve in a single session, sometimes it takes a few sessions.
 There is no right or wrong!
 You will be awake and in control at all times during an EMDR session and can say ‘stop’ if you are feeling overwhelmed and need to pause the process.

-Caroline is the Practice Director of Mindful Living Counselling and Psychology, a clinic in Melbourne where she leads a team of passionate and highly skilled EMDR therapists.
-Mindful Living offers EMDR treatment to adults, teenagers and kids.
-If you are interested in considering EMDR Therapy for you or someone in your life, you can contact Mindful Living on 1300 844 255 or info@mindfulliving.com.au to discuss whether this treatment approach might be a good fit for you.
+If you are interested in considering EMDR Therapy for you or someone in your life, you’re welcome to contact Mindful Living to discuss whether this treatment approach might be a good fit for you.